 Source: Rivera, A. (2014).
 Canada’s Groundwater Resources.
 In print.

-Bedrock is the hard rock that lies below all the sand, gravel and soil near the ground surface.
-A bedrock aquifer is an aquifer that is confined within hard bedrock layers.
 Water can travel through porous bedrock, or through cracks, fractures and crevasses in the hard bedrock.
 In Alberta, 84% of groundwater wells draw from bedrock aquifers [2].
 These aquifers are easily accessible in areas where the bedrock is near the earth’s surface, such as in southern Alberta.

 In Alberta, there are three types of bedrock aquifers: carbonate aquifers, sandstone aquifers, and fractured shale aquifers.

-Carbonate aquifers are made of rocks such as limestone and usually contain saline water.
-Sandstone aquifers are made of sandstone, a highly permeable rock, and can contain either saline or freshwater.
-The largest aquifer in Alberta, the Paskapoo Aquifer, is a sandstone aquifer.
-One third of groundwater wells in Alberta are located in the Paskapoo Aquifer [3].
 Shale is a rock that is similar to sandstone, but is less permeable.
 For shale to be an aquifer, it must be fractured, or cracked, so water can flow into it.
 Fractured shale aquifers are relatively rare in Alberta.
 The wells that draw from this type of aquifer do not produce as much water.

 Fast Fact: Most of the sand and gravel that lies on top of bedrock in Alberta was placed there by glaciers over 10,000 years ago!

 Quaternary aquifers are aquifers that were created by glaciers.
 They are located between bedrock and the earth’s surface.
 These aquifers can be confined or unconfined.
-There are two types of quaternary aquifers: buried valley aquifers and alluvial aquifers.
+There are two types of quaternary aquifers: buried channel aquifers and alluvial aquifers.

 Buried valley aquifers are confined aquifers that can be directly above bedrock or higher up in the rock layers.
 These are ancient valleys that are filled with permeable sand and gravel.
 Unconfined sand and gravel aquifers are located at the surface or near the surface.
 An alluvial aquifer is a specific type of unconfined aquifer which has a river flowing through it.
 The river is the main source of recharge.
 Quaternary aquifers generally contain freshwater.